canonical/docker.io-app/cli/docs/reference/commandline/search.md

 ### <a name="limit"></a> Limit search results (--limit)

 The flag `--limit` is the maximum number of results returned by a search.
-This value could be in the range between 1 and 100.
-The default value of `--limit` is 25.
+If no value is set, the default is set by the daemon.

 ### <a name="filter"></a> Filtering (--filter)